-A land trust can be especially beneficial when there are several beneficiaries and a judgement is issued against only one of them.
-The trust can protect the other beneficiaries against judgements and liens against one beneficiary alone.
-A judgement will not constitute a lien on the trust property itself.
-Rather, it is only a judgement on the interest of that specific beneficiary.
-The trust can continue with its normal operations without suffering any legal fallout from the judgement.
+A land trust can be especially beneficial when there are several beneficiaries and a judgment is issued against only one of them.
+The trust can protect the other beneficiaries against judgments and liens against one beneficiary alone.
+A judgment will not constitute a lien on the trust property itself.
+Rather, it is only a judgment on the interest of that specific beneficiary.
+The trust can continue with its normal operations without suffering any legal fallout from the judgment.
 Similarly, a land trust protects unaffected beneficiaries against the legal incapacity or personal bankruptcy of one beneficiary.

 Another advantage of a land trust is that it can protect a property against a partition proceeding.
 Sometimes a beneficiary may wish to liquidate his or her interest by forcing a division or sale of the property.
 However, the property in a land trust is owned by the trustee, not the beneficiaries.
 Thus, without the trustee’s explicit approval, no sale or division of a land trust’s property can take place.